 Many symbols have corresponding footprints where multiple physical pins are connected to a single logical net.
 It is desirable that in such cases the user only has to connect a single pin in the schematic, and it will automatically route to all the physical pins on the PCB.
+(This is not only done to reduce clutter in the schematic drawing.
+The main reason is to move some responsibility for correct connections from the circuit designer over to the library.)

 KiCad currently has no native method for designating that a particular symbol pin maps to multiple footprint pins.
 The following guide serves as a workaround for designing such symbols.